lechristian/personal-website/static/blurbs/2-starting_web_dev.md

 saying options aren't good, I think it's great now that I know what I'm doing, but when you're starting out, it isn't always a pleasant place to be in.

-##### There are good things
+### There are good things

-I'm going to start with some positives not to dissuade you from starting because it's pretty fun once you get into a rhythm of things.
+I'm going to start with some positives, to not dissuade you from starting because it's pretty fun once you get into it.
+One of the greatest things is you don't actually have to "acquire" users.
+With apps for iOS or Android, people have to download your app, there's a barrier of entry.
+With web, just throw it up and send a link, done.
+Getting people to come back is another story, but hopefully your website has content that gets people coming back.

+Another thing is all you really need is internet, something that's connected to the internet, and a text editor.
+Notice I didn't say computer, because you could develop websites on your phone or tablet (just don't do it, it sounds like a terrible experience).
+Web development is extremely accessible.

+And remember how I was talking about options, it's actually one of the best things about web development.
+If you don't like a library, framework, package, module, plugin, whatever, there's most likely another one that'll be more to your liking.
+For example, I recently switched from superagent to axios because I liked the documentation more, and it had, in my opinion, better ES6 promise support.
+This does pose challenges too though, which will segue me into why I think web development is a pain if you're just starting out.

+### Why things suck

 ### Random Code Snippet